 Originally from greater Montreal, Maxine provides legal and strategic advice to educational institutions, including pre-school, “K-12”, and postsecondary institutions, as well as not-for-profit organisations, across Canada.
 She devotes a portion of her practice to labour and employment law.

 Prior to joining Power Law at the firm’s founding, Maxine worked as a litigation associate in the Vancouver office of a national firm, where she also completed her articles.

 Maxine has quickly gained considerable experience in civil litigation and strategy.
-She began her career as a key member of a team working on the largest and most complex education rights trial since the adoption of the Canadian Charter of Rights and Freedoms.
+She has also gained experience in matters concerning the interpretation and negotiation of intergovernmental agreements.
+Maxine began her career as a key member of a team working on the largest and most complex education rights trial since the adoption of the Canadian Charter of Rights and Freedoms.
 Maxine’s litigation experience includes trial management, extensive evidentiary record review, and lay and expert witness preparation.

 She has acquired in-depth knowledge and experience in education law, including federal-provincial funding agreements, minority-language education guaranteed by legislation and Section 23 of the Canadian Charter of Rights and Freedoms, as well as language rights more generally.
 She assists institutional clients in securing capital and operational funding.